Skip to Content

 • Demonstrate a commitment to and documented success in working to create a fair, inclusive, anti-racist environment for all stakeholders, and to supporting diverse constituencies and populations.

 Qualified candidates are invited to apply in writing, giving full particulars as to education, qualifications and experience by visiting www.applytoeducation.com.
 Please note, there is no fee to apply for this position.
 You must apply under the actual job posting number 645435.
-In support of the Board's signed Indigenous Protocol, applicants of First Nations, Métis, and Inuit descent may apply to [email protected].
-Please choose one submission method only.
-No other form of application will be accepted from external candidates.

 The Greater Essex County District School Board actively encourage applications from members of groups with historical and/or current barriers to equity, including, but not limited to: